joshmeranda/bash-full/README.md

 ## pakdir
 Pack contents of directory into a zip file according to contents of 'ignore' and 'include' files, similar to gitignore.

+## mktest
+Create a test directory for testing file manipulation scripts.